rhroberts/fantasy-baseball/CONTRIBUTING.md

 ## Comments

 - fr tho how should we do this... -robo
-- no idea man, just trying to fuck with stuff
+- no idea man, just trying to fuck with stuff -crt

 ![willians](https://i.imgur.com/ktGKv0V.png)